alanrob17/RecordDbWeb-Notes/12-Consuming-Our-Web-API.md

 > <https://localhost:7102/artists>

-In the ``_Layout.cshtml`` layout page change the Privacy link to.
+In the ``_Layout.cshtml`` layout page change the Privacy link to the following.
 This saves you having to put the link into the browser.

 ```bash
 <li class="nav-item">